TamakoHe/ED-REPORT/Report.typ

 As the holes and electrons carry different types of charges, they will neutralize in region near the contact forming the depletion layer.
-As these carriers continued to move, the holes that have entered N-type semiconductor and the electrons that have entered T-type semiconductor will form a electronic field from N region to P region.
+As these carriers continued to move, the holes that have entered N-type semiconductor and the electrons that have entered T-type semiconductor will form an electric field from N region to P region.
 This electronic will prevent more carriers from diffusion.
 A stable depletion layer will establish with this negative feedback mechanism[3].
 // https://www.physics-and-radio-electronics.com/electronic-devices-and-circuits/semiconductor-diodes/forwardbiasedpnjunctionsemiconductordiode.html